 Step 9 – Complete the Loan Amortization Schedule Excel Table

-For the initial few instalments, a greater portion of the instalments comprises of the interest part that is to be paid while the principal payment comprises the remaining smaller portion of the instalment.
+For the initial few installments, a greater portion of the installments comprises of the interesting part that is to be paid while the principal payment comprises the remaining smaller portion of the installment.
 With this, your loan amortization in excel is almost complete.

 Step 10 – Check the balance at the end of the period